syncfusion-content/javascript-docs/js/Angular2.md

 ### Event Binding

-Events can be bind to controls using event name within bracket [`()`].
-For example, to bind open event on ejAutocomplete, we need to define attribute (open) as onOpen($event).
-Refer the following snippet for event binding.
+Events can be bound to the controls using the event name within bracket [`()`].
+For example, the `open` event of ejAutocomplete control can be defined as follows.

 {% highlight html %}